testOrg197/reading-notes/README.md

 `lm = LinearRegression()`
 `lm`

 - To look inside the linear regression object, you can do so by typing LinearRegression. and the press `<tab>` key.
 This will give a list
 - You can also explore the functions inside lm object by pressing `lm.<tab>`

 *Important functions to keep in mind while fitting a linear regression model are:*

 - lm.fit() -> fits a linear model
 - lm.predict() -> Predict Y using the linear model with estimated coefficients
-- lm.score() -> Returns the coefficient of determination (R^2).
-A measure of how well observed outcomes are replicated by the model, as the proportion of total variation of outcomes explained by the model.
+- lm.score() -> Returns the coefficient of determination (R^**12).
+A mea**sure of how well observed outcomes are replicated by the model, as the proportion of total variation of outcomes explained by the model.
-- coef_ gives the coefficients and .intercept_ gives the estimated intercepts
+- coef_gives the coefficients and .intercept_ gives the estimated intercepts

 </br></br>
 </br></br>